OvrL0rd/CLI-Spotify-Downloader/README.md

 ## CLI-Spotify-Downloader
-This script searches for (using spotify API) and downloads songs (using spotDL) to a folder structure like so:
+This script searches for (using spotify's API) and downloads songs (using spotDL) to a folder structure like so:

     Root Folder (Folder specified to download to):
     L Artist Name